IanSmith1337/TUSpring23/Testing/Domain Partitioning.md

 ## Test Selection Problem

-D is input domain of program P. Goal = test T subset of P such that input domain is covered.
+D is input domain of program P. Goal = test subset T in P such that input domain is covered.